 We welcome contributions from regulators in the development of new IFRS Standards.
 Regulators provide feedback to us through comment letters and outreach.
 Click here to view a list of consultations that are currently open for comment.

-Regulators support the implementation of new Standards by raising awareness of change and encouraging the readiness of issuers in their jurisdiction.
-We support regulators by identifying aspects of new or significantly amended Standards that are of greatest interest to regulators.
+Regulators support the consistent application of IFRS Standards through their enforcement activities, and by raising awareness of new Standards and encouraging the readiness of issuers in their jurisdiction.

 The principle-based nature of IFRS Standards can sometimes lead to differences in the interpretation of how to apply those principles.
 Regulators alert us to these differences and application queries.